CrisisCleanup/crisiscleanup-3-web/README.md

   $ yarn test:unit
 ```

 For end-to-end testing, Cypress is utilized.
-You can all e2e specs via:
+You can run all e2e specs via:

 ```sh
   $ yarn serve